postylem/allbib/README.md

 allbib-refresh
 ```

+One workflow I find particularly useful is:

 -   Import your allbib.git project onto Overleaf with "New Project > Import from GitHub".
 Then you will have this bibfile in its own Overleaf project.
 You can make sure it is up to date after doing an `allbib-refresh` by selecting "Menu > GitHub" in the allbib project on Overleaf and pulling any recent changes.
 -   Then in any other Overleaf project, you can "Add File > From Another Project" to import this bibfile.
 Note anytime you update the file in the allbib project on Overleaf, you'll need to "refresh" the linked file in this project.